 FAQs

-We’ve put together answers to some of the more common questions about our programmes - from who they’re for and how they work, to what resources students need and how schools can get involved.
+We’ve put together answers to some of the more common questions about our research programmes, lecture series, and academic conference days, from who they’re for and how they work, to what resources students need and how schools can get involved.

 If you can’t find what you’re looking for, get in touch at info@inquisitas.com

-How does the programme fit alongside schoolwork and other commitments?
+How do the programmes fit alongside schoolwork and other commitments?

 Our programmes are designed to be flexible and manageable for busy students.
 Here's how it works: